Andy Breckman

 Andrew Ross Breckman (born March 3, 1955) is an American screenwriter, comedian, and radio personality.
 He was the creator, screenwriter, and executive producer of the Emmy Award-winning television series Monk on the USA Network and is co-host of WFMU radio's long-running conceptual comedy program Seven Second Delay.
 He has written screenplays for a number of comedy films including Sgt.
 Bilko (starring Steve Martin) and Rat Race (directed by Jerry Zucker).

 Early life

-Breckman was born in Philadelphia, Pennsylvania, United States, to a middle-class Jewish family.
-He grew up in Haddonfield, New Jersey and attended Moorestown Friends School and Haddonfield Memorial High School.
+Breckman was born in Philadelphia, Pennsylvania, to a middle-class Jewish family.
+He grew up in Haddonfield, New Jersey, and attended Moorestown Friends School and Haddonfield Memorial High School.
+In the late 1970s and early 1980s, Breckman performed as a singer-songwriter.

 Television work

 Breckman wrote for Late Night with David Letterman from 1982 to 1984 and contributed sketches to Saturday Night Live from 1983 to 1996.
 One of his most well-known vignettes was a Saturday Night Live sketch called "White Like Me" (which he also directed), in which Eddie Murphy disguises himself as a Caucasian for a day.
 In 2004 he served as a jokewriter for comedian Steve Martin's stint as host of the Academy Awards, for which Breckman was nominated for a Writers Guild of America (WGA) Award for TV writing.

 Breckman's biggest success, Monk, was a murder-mystery with a humorous edge.
 Breckman told New Jersey Monthly that he was a voracious reader of the works of Arthur Conan Doyle, John D. MacDonald, and other authors of “solvable” mysteries, as well as being a big fan of the TV series Columbo.
 “In a way, it’s similar to comedy writing,” he says.
 "It's puzzles and puzzle solving.
 Very logical."
 In August 2009, USA Network launched the spinoff Little Monk.

 He wrote seven episodes of the 2000-2001 Comedy Central series TV Funhouse, and in 2015 wrote "Dog Show" for The Jack and Triumph Show.
 In July 2016 he was part of a team of writers for Triumph the Insult Comic Dog's coverage of the Republican National Convention in Cleveland and the Democratic National Convention in Philadelphia; the writing crew won the WGA 2017 Award for TV Comedy/Variety.